10 July 2022

 Souvenir Range can be ordered directly with our entry.
 Limited items available in our Souvenir range, subject to availability.
 Limited sizes available.

 9km: ASA CLUB MEMBER – R260 | NON ASA CLUB MEMBER – R298

 15km: ASA CLUB MEMBER – R345 | NON ASA CLUB MEMBER R383

 27km: ASA CLUB MEMBER – R395 | NON ASA CLUB MEMBER – R433

 Fechters offers a wide range of indoor and outdoor furniture as well as a

 bespoke furniture design service that help you turn your dream piece of furniture into a reality.
 Fechters furniture is produced with care and attention to detail from only the best quality, selected timber.
 Time honored construction techniques assures a superior product to last for generations to come.
 Visit their multi-level showroom at 26 Main Street, Knysna. www.fechters.co.za

 Goudveld the new home of the Houtkapper Trail Run is an old mining town in the lush afromontane forests of the Garden Route National Park.
 This popular hide-away is 22 kilometres from Knysna.
 Nestled in the lower slopes of the Outeniqua Mountains the area has a magnificent variety of fynbos, birds, amphibians, reptiles and mammal species.

-Back in 1876 gold was discovered by James Hooper along the Karatara River.
-Later in 1887, more discoveries were made in the nearby Millwood area.
-Millwood in those days had hotels, a church, a shop, a surgery, a bank, school and a Post Office.
-The goldfields are also still visible.
+Alluvial gold was discovered by James Hooper along the Karatara River way back in 1876.
+Later, in 1887, more discoveries were made in the nearby Millwood Forest.
+The gold mining village of Millwood in those early days had hotels, a church, a shop, a surgery, a bank, school and a Post Office.
+The evidence of gold mining is still visible.

 5 things to do in the Goudveld/ Millwoood area